Chapter 4:

 There are those who argue, "Jehovah was God’s name in the Old Testament, but now we are to call him Jesus."* Are they right?
 If there is one who should know, Jesus should.
 Did Jesus ever say he was God?
 You may search the Bible through; he never said that.
 Rather, he called himself "God’s Son."

 You might be asking, why are we proving this rather obvious point?
 Because for over 1,500 years now the teaching "Jesus is himself God" has been the most important dogma of the traditional churches of Christendom.
-Many sincere Bible students have been ostracised, persecuted, even burned alive, for daring to say otherwise.
+Many sincere Bible students have been ostracised, persecuted, tortured, even burned alive, for daring to say otherwise.
 Even in our time people face ridicule and exclusion for not accepting this view of Jesus.
 This false doctrine has a name: "trinity."
 As you might expect, this word is not found in the Bible.
 Put briefly, the "trinity" says God is three persons in one: Father, Son, Holy Spirit, all equal, none above the other.
 No doubt you have heard the expression "God the Father, God the Son, God the Holy Ghost."
-Contrast that to the Bible, which says that God is head over the Christ (Jesus). —1 Cor 11.3.
+Contrast that to the Bible, which says that God is head over the Christ (Jesus). —1 Cor 11:3.

 Consider this: if indeed Jesus had presented himself to the Jewish nation as their God, this would have caused a sensation and an uproar that would have been part of the gospel record.
 He caused an uproar, of course, but it was over his claim to be sent by God.
 If it were critical that people accept him as God Almighty to be saved, he would have spared no effort to prove it to them by teaching it plainly.
 We find not a trace of such an effort in the life and teachings of our Lord.

-Some point to John 10.30 as proof that Jesus openly claimed to be God.
+Some point to John 10:30 as proof that Jesus openly claimed to be God.
 There he said, "I and the Father are one."
 That offended the Jews, so they tried to kill him, saying "[We stone you] for blasphemy, because you, a mere man, have made yourself God."
 (NLT rendering) But is that what Jesus really said?
 Remember, the Jewish opposers were not known for understanding Jesus correctly.
-He answered them by quoting Psalm 82.6 (read verse 7 also), where God himself calls men of authority "gods".* In view of that, he said, "why do you call it blasphemy when the Holy One who was sent into the world by the Father says, ‘I am the SON of God’?"
+He answered them by quoting Psalm 82:6 (read verse 7 also), where God himself calls men of authority "gods".* In view of that, he said, "why do you call it blasphemy when the Holy One who was sent into the world by the Father says, ‘I am the SON of God’?"
 So, in saying he was "one" with his Father, he only meant he was His faithful Son.
 The truth is very simple and easy to understand.
 It is the Trinity doctrine that is confusing.

-Jehovah declares at Isa 44.6, "I am the first and the last, and besides me there is no God."
+Jehovah declares at Isa 44:6, "I am the first and the last, and besides me there is no God."
 Other "gods" are as nothing compared to Jehovah, the one and only "God of gods".
 (Daniel 11:36) Now Jehovah has given his Son "all authority in heaven and on earth."
 (Matt 28:18) It is therefore correct to call Jesus a god, even a Mighty God (as at Isa 9:6)— but he is not equal to the Almighty God who gave him his power.

 Did you know that you too can be one with God in the very same way Jesus is?
 Jesus prayed for us “I make request... that they [we, his disciples] may all be one, just as you and I are one, Father...
 I have given them the glory that you have given me, in order that they may be one just as we are one.
 I in them and you in me, all perfected into one.”
 We are not to become divine persons in a Trinity.
 We will be his humble, obedient, faithful, perfected sons.*

 Jesus ended his prayer to his Father with these words: “I have made your name known to them and will make it known, in order that the love with which you loved me may be in them and I in union with them.”
 Clearly, those who dismiss and neglect Jehovah’s personal Name are not close to either Him or His Son.
-On the other hand, if you let Jesus teach you about his Father, you will come to truly know and love God and will understand and cherish His Name, with all its powerful meaning. —John 17.21-23, 26; see also Psalms 113.2, 3 and 91:14.
+On the other hand, if you let Jesus teach you about his Father, you will come to truly know and love God and will understand and cherish His Name, with all its powerful meaning. —John 17:21-23, 26; see also Psalms 113:2, 3 and 91:14.

-The apostle John, who was very close to Jesus and surely knew who he claimed to be, concludes his inspired account of Jesus’ life by saying: "These [words] have been written down that you may believe that Jesus is the Christ the Son of God, and, that, because of believing, you may have life by means of his name."
-(John 20.31) Jesus was by far the greatest man who ever lived, and the Bible tells us he now "sits at the right hand of the Father in heaven"— the highest position possible for one of God’s creatures.
-(Eph 1.20-22) No, God is not sitting at his own right hand!
+The apostle John, who was very close to Jesus and surely knew who he claimed to be, concludes his inspired account of Jesus’ life by saying: "These words have been written down that you may believe that Jesus is the Christ the Son of God, and, that, because of believing, you may have life by means of his name."
+(John 20:31) Jesus was by far the greatest man who ever lived, and the Bible tells us he now "sits at the right hand of the Father in heaven"— the highest position possible for one of God’s creatures.
+(Eph 1:20-22) No, God is not sitting at his own right hand!
 More on who Jesus is and his position with his Father will be explained in the next chapter, Jesus Christ— "the One Through Whom All Things Are".

 So if you are passing along and see a church sign with "Trinity" in it, you know that they subscribe to a false doctrine; you should not look to them for accurate knowledge about God.
 If you are attending a church, you should ask your pastor where he stands on this.
 You will likely find it written into the church creed, and subtly woven into sermons, not always being stated outright.
 It is important for you to accept the truth about this, because error and falsehood can only serve the interests of God’s adversary.
-Truth sets free, error cannot. —see John 8.31, 32, 36, 42-55.
-Note especially the question in verse 53.* John 14.8-31 is another interesting study on this subject.
+Truth sets free, error cannot. —see John 8:31, 32, 36, 42-55.
+Note especially the question in verse 53.* John 14:8-31 is another interesting study on this subject.
 The meaning of vss 9, 10 is clear from our discussion above.
 Note also vss 20, 24, 28, 31.

 Where Is God?

 Some philosophers have taught that God is everywhere at once, and is in everything around us.
 The Bible does not present him in that way.
 Rather, it emphasizes that He is "above" us, and men turned their eyes "heavenward" (up) to pray.
-(John 11.41; see also Psalms 103.19, 104.1-3, Isaiah 57.15) Yet it says that he is aware of everything that happens.
-(2 Chron 16.9, Matt 10.29, Jer 23.24)
+(John 11:41; see also Psalms 103:19, 104:1-3) Yet it says that he is aware of everything that happens.
+(2 Chron 16:9, Matt 10:29, Jer 23:24)

 Heaven, then, is not so much a place as a realm, a state of existence invisible to us.
 This raises another question: